Walking through Gephi

 Now we can Preview our Image.
 This allows us to see what the finished product will look like.
 The Overview is a workbench with fast rendering so we can see our results as we create our visualisation.
 Preview allows us to finalise the appearance and render it for sharing.
 Click the Preview Button.
 Your screen should be initially blank.
 As before, we need to tell Gephi to start the rendering process.
 When we click the Refresh Button we should see something similar to below.

-At this stage you can add back the labels that we added to the Overview as well as adjust a variety of node and edge parameters, refreshing to see the resulting output.
+At this stage you can click the Show Labels checkbox to add back the labels that we added to the Overview as well as adjust a variety of node and edge parameters, refreshing to see the resulting output.

 When you find the visualisation you would like to share, you can export it as a PDF, PNG or SVG file, or export the dataset for further manipulation in Illustrator (SVG), Photoshop (PNG or SVG) or even to frameworks such as sigma.js that allow you to share the dynamic network visualisation on the web.